 - Students may transfer up to half of the credits required for their major course or program of study.

-- Students may transfer all of the credits required to meet the College's Core Curriculum requirements.
+- Students may transfer all of the credits required to meet D'Youville's General Education requirements.

 Certain majors or programs may require higher grades and specific timelines to transfer in specific areas.
 Therefore, departments and schools at D'Youville reserve the right to refuse to accept transfer credit hours in fulfillment of their major requirements.

 Transfer credits from courses completed at institutions with other than regional accreditation are evaluated for transfer purposes on a case-by-case basis.